Michelle Obama supports Tiafoe in US Open semifinals

 Actually, Tiafoe gave her a good show, taking No. 3 seed Carlos Alcaraz to a fifth set before falling 6-7 (6), 6-3, 6-1, 6-7 (5), 6-3.

-After the match, he got to speak with Obama and they walked out through the tunnel from the court together.
-He said goodbye before meeting up with his supporters that again included Washington Wizards star John Wall.
+After the match, he got to speak with Mrs. Obama and they walked out through the tunnel from the court together.
+He said goodbye before meeting up with his supporters that again included Washington Wizards star Bradley Beal.

 “Obviously there was a lot of who’s whos in there tonight,” Tiafoe said.
 “Obviously we all know what she means.
 Crazy getting to meet her after.